-The Specialist Nursing (Intensive Care) is designed to provide the student with the appropriate level of knowledge, clinical expertise and technical skills necessary to function as a competent, effective and caring practitioner.
-There is a strong commitment to research based practice, and a focus on the development and integration of theoretical knowledge and clinical experience.
+This course is designed to provide the student with the appropriate level of knowledge, clinical expertise, and technical skills necessary to function as a competent, effective and caring intensive care nursing practitioner.
+There is a strong commitment to research-based practice, and a focus on the development and integration of theoretical knowledge and clinical experience.

 Designed to enable registered nurses to increase their knowledge, experience and clinical skills within this chosen specialty, this course prepares the intensive care nurse to function as a competent, effective and caring specialist nurse.

 In Year One, students take four specialist modules: Nursing Care and Management of Critically Ill with Multi System Dysfunction; Principles of Intensive Care Nursing; Assessment of the Critically Ill; Supervised Practice Placement (Intensive care).
 Students also take two core modules: Theory & Practice of Enquiry Methods for Healthcare; Leadership, Quality Improvement and Governance.

 In Year Two, students must complete a dissertation.